 Install-Module -Name AzureAD.
 The Azure Active Directory PowerShell for Graph downloads from the PowerShell Gallery.
 You may see prompts about installing NuGet and untrusted repository, as pictured below.
-If you run into issues please review the system requirements and information at the Azure Active Directory PowerShell for Graph page.
+If you run into issues, review the system requirements and information at the Azure Active Directory PowerShell for Graph page.

 Once the installation completes, execute

 Connect-AzureAD.
 You're prompted to sign in to the Azure AD.
 Be sure to use an ID that meets the criteria above.

 Get-AzureADuser -SearchString "<display_name>", where <display_name> is part of the entire display name for the user, as seen inside the Azure portal).
 The command returns four columns for the user found - ObjectId, DisplayName, UserPrincipalName, UserType - and the UserType should say guest.

 is the value of ObjectId returned by the previous command.
 The user is set to member status.